-- The name of the campaign account of the political committee;
+- Name of the campaign account of the political committee.

-- Account number and name of bank;
+- Account number and name of bank.

-- The exact amount of the expenditure;
+- Exact amount of the expenditure.

-- The signature of the campaign treasurer or deputy treasurer;
+- Signature of the campaign treasurer or deputy treasurer.

-- The exact purpose of the expenditure; and
+- Exact purpose of the expenditure.

-- The name of the payee.
+- Name of the payee.

 This information may be typed or handwritten on starter checks provided by the bank until printed checks arrive.